CodeTreatise/Learn-Angular20/angular_20_course_audit_report.md

 **General Comments:**
 - The file is well-structured, with clear sections and practical code/config samples.
 - Diagrams and exercises are relevant and up-to-date for Angular 20.
-- Consider adding more on security, accessibility, and real-world case studies for a holistic view.
+- Consider adding more on runtime i18n, translation management, and accessibility for a holistic view.

 ---